 4th Participant

-Background: This participant is familiar with computers in general and has had experience with using ITunes and Spotify.
+Background: This participant is familiar with computers in general and has had experience with using iTunes and Spotify.

 Google Music

 This participant started off with Google Music.
 It took this user 3 minutes to complete the three playlists.
 This user highlighted all the songs and added them at the same time to create the playlists faster.